scipipe/scipipe/docs/basic_concepts.md

 components making up a workflow.

-There is not much to say about the workflow component, other than that it is created with `scipipe.NewWorkflow(workflowName)`, that all processes need to be added to it with `wf.AddProc(proc)` while the "last", or "driving" process needs to be specified with `wf.SetDriver(driverProcess)`, and that it should be run with
+There is not much to say about the workflow component, other than that it is created with `scipipe.NewWorkflow(workflowName, maxConcurrentTasks)`, that all processes need to be added to it with `wf.AddProc(proc)` while the "last", or "driving" process needs to be specified with `wf.SetDriver(driverProcess)`, and that it should be run with
 `wf.Run()`.
 But this is already covered in the other examples and tutorials.